Published on Brock University (http://www.brocku.ca)

-The Visual Arts Department (VISA) offers a studio-based education leading to:
+The Department of Visual Arts Department (VISA) offers a wide range of degree options leading to:

 Three-year Bachelor of Arts (BA)